Patient education: Hives (urticaria) (Beyond the Basics)

 Most people with hives do not need any testing.
 The diagnosis is usually based on their symptoms and a physical examination.
 However, tests may be recommended if hives do not resolve within six weeks.
 (See "Chronic urticaria: Clinical manifestations, diagnosis, pathogenesis, and natural history".)

 Testing — Skin testing for food and drug sensitivities may be recommended if there are concerns about allergies as a cause of symptoms.
 This is usually done for people with acute hives.
 Chronic hives are rarely caused by an allergy.
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)".)

 Blood tests are sometimes done if hives continue for several weeks.
 Blood tests can tell if there are signs of underlying diseases, such as liver or thyroid problems or an autoimmune disease.